 The Bible has it right.
 Wine and food belongs in your stomach.
 And blood belongs in your veins.

 And remember, just because wine is red, doesn't mean it's a blood substitute.
 Injecting wine into your veins is just as risky as injecting irish cream, bloody mary's, and other forms of alcohol.
 Blood belongs in your veins, not alcohol.
 And having a blood transfusion is not the same as eating blood.

-Is the Watchtower thinking straight?
+Is the organization thinking straight?
 Why don't other students of the Bible teach what they teach?
 Who has 'the truth' and who is spiritually drunk?